srcspider/nightdragon/README.md

 schematic will be at after it is applied.

 A channel+nominator looks like this `default:demo-init`.
 The channel serves to isolate the migration operations.
-Different channels can have the same serial, but the same channel needs unique serials, except for jump serials.
+Different channels can have the same serial mean different things, but the same channel needs serials to mean a clearly defined point in the codebases lifecycle, except for jump serials.
 The nominator specifies the rest of the class.
 Semicolons and dashes are converted to spaces and the Schematic_ prefix is added to obtain the class.
 Thus, the class for our earlier example would be `Schamtic_Default_Demo_Init`.

 Since the class mapping can go deep, you can use the command `db:schematic -n yournamespace -s default:demo-init` to have it created for you.